shannihilator/CandidateAD/README.md

 ## The Approach:

-Step 1: Given the problem to solve, I began plan by wireframming and a general concept.
+Step 1: Given the problem to solve, I began plan by wireframming a general concept.
 Given a limited timeframe, I decided on a MVP, and then made a list of future additions.

 <br>